How do I apply for judicial review?

 5. Understand what happens at your judicial review hearing

-You're allowed to go to the hearing and listen but you can't speak unless you're representing yourself.
+You can go to the hearing to listen but you can't speak unless you're representing yourself.
 Representing yourself is very rare.
-It's very important that you have a lawyer represent you with your application for judicial review.
+It's very important to have a lawyer represent you with your application for judicial review.

 Your judicial review application might be successful if you can show that a big legal or factual mistake was made.
 For example:

 - the decision-maker didn't understand or ignored the ,